Key takeaways

 There are a few key terms that you should know when looking at pro forma financial statements.

-• EBITDA: Earnings before interest, taxes, depreciation, and amortization.
-It is a measure of a company's profitability that excludes these items.
+- EBITDA: Earnings before interest, taxes, depreciation, and amortization.
+It is a measure of a company's profitability that excludes non-cash and financing-related costs.

 Looking for a pro forma statement template to create your own financial statements?
 We've got you covered!